ARCHIVED PAGE: The 2011-2012 recall campaign against KPFA board member and Pacifica treasurer Tracy Rosenberg

 When will the votes be counted?

 They were supposed to be counted August 4, 2012, but Tracy Rosenberg sued Pacifica a few days prior to that date to prevent the count .
 An Alameda County Superior Court judge has put the ballots under seal; a hearing is scheduled for September 10.
 A very large number of ballots were taken from the Berkeley PO box where they were received, and put into safe deposit boxes in local banks (photos and story here).
 We’ll update this page when we know more.

 I have additional questions.
 How do I contact you?

 SaveKPFA is an all-volunteer effort.
 The easiest way to reach us is by emailing firstname.lastname@example.org.
-If you’d like to talk by phone, you may reach us at 510-969-9373.
 Please be patient as the response has been so overwhelming it sometimes takes us a few days to get back to you.